graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-active_learning.md

 ### Takeaways

 The FLOP reductions are encouraging.
 The technique is worth considering when training even larger models on larger, noisier web-scale datasets.
-I do wonder how difficult it will be to realise these FLOP or iteration reductions as wall-clock speed-ups, especially when needing to configure a cluster to support this kind of multi-scale workloads.
+It remains to be seen how difficult it will be to realise these FLOP or iteration reductions as wall-clock speed-ups, especially when needing to configure a cluster to support this kind of multi-scale workloads.